Korean War: UN forces invade North Korea (September–October 1950)

 On 30 September, Zhou warned the US that China was prepared to intervene if the US crossed the 38th parallel.
 Zhou attempted to advise KPA commanders on how to conduct a general withdrawal by using the same tactics that allowed Chinese Communist forces to escape Nationalist encirclement campaigns in the 1930s, but KPA commanders did not use these tactics effectively.
 Bruce Cumings argues, however, that the KPA's rapid withdrawal was strategic, with troops melting into the mountains from where they could launch guerrilla raids on the UN forces spread out on the coasts.

-By 1 October, the UN Command had driven the KPA past the 38th parallel, and RoK forces pursued the KPA northwards.
+By 1 October, the UNC had driven the KPA past the 38th parallel, and ROK forces pursued the KPA northwards.
 MacArthur demanded the KPA's unconditional surrender.
 On 7 October, with UN authorization, the UN Command forces followed the ROK forces northwards.
 The US Eighth Army drove up western Korea and captured Pyongyang on 19 October.
 On 20 October, the US 187th Airborne Regiment made their first of their two combat jumps during the war at Sunchon and Sukchon.
 The mission was to cut the road north to China, prevent North Korean leaders from escaping Pyongyang, and rescue US prisoners of war.

 At month's end, UN forces held 135,000 KPA prisoners of war.
 As they neared the Sino-Korean border, the UN forces in the west were divided from those in the east by 50–100 mi of mountainous terrain.
 In addition to the 135,000 captured, the KPA had suffered some 200,000 soldiers killed or wounded, for a total of 335,000 casualties since the end of June 1950, and lost 313 tanks.
 A mere 25,000 KPA regulars retreated across the 38th parallel, as their military had collapsed.
 The UN forces on the peninsula numbered 229,722 combat troops (including 125,126 Americans and 82,786 South Koreans), 119,559 rear area troops, and 36,667 US Air Force personnel.
 MacArthur believed it necessary to extend the war into China to destroy depots supplying the North Korean effort.
 Truman disagreed and ordered caution at the Sino-Korean border.